alexharri/website/posts/canvas-to-ascii.md

   { vector: [1, 0.66], label: "C2" }
 ]} />

 Hmm... this is not quite what we want.
 Since none of the shape vector components exceed $0.4$, they're all clustered towards the bottom-left region of our plot.
-This makes our high input coordinates map to a few character on the edge of the cluster.
+This makes our sampling vectors map to a few character on the edge of the cluster.

 We can fix this by _normalizing_ the shape vectors.
 We'll do that by taking the maximum value of each component across all shape vectors, and dividing the components of each shape vectors by the maximum.
 Expressed in code, that looks like so: